uai-ufmg/uai-ufmg.github.io/content/authors/alexei/_index.md

 ---
 # Display name
-title: Pedro Olmo Stancioli Vaz de Melo
+title: Alexei Manso

 # Full Name (for SEO)
-first_name: Pedro
+first_name: _Alexei
-last_name: Olmo Stancioli Vaz de Melo
+last_name: Manso

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-# role: Professor of Artificial Intelligence
+role: Professor of the Department of Anatomy and Imaging - UFMG Faculty of Medicine

 # Organizations/Affiliations
 organizations: